andrewhua92/ECE356-Database-Project/guide.md

 This will bring a vertical view that will be significantly easier to read considering the large number of columns, and the additional overhead of burdensome string lenghts.

+Accessing directory of Docker container to verify contents:
+`docker exec -it <name_of_container> /bin/bash`